 You might find Alison mixing distemper paint, or Richard crawling through the roof space.
 Or you might know them as the main contact point for weddings and other events.

-Or maybe you came across one or other on a tour.
+Or maybe you came across one or other leading a tour.
 Suffice to say not much happens at the castle without their involvement on some level whether as organisers, caterers or just essential backup.

 Elizabeth